abhishekbhadange/reflection/README.md

 class, serializeObject() method takes a Java object and serializes it using the serialization protocol shown in MyAllTypes text file.
 All objects created by parsing the MyAllTypes text file are serialized and then stored in a new text file MyAllTypesCopy.
-Running a diff between MyAllTypes and MyAllTypesCopy text files did not showed any difference.
+Running a diff between MyAllTypes and MyAllTypesCopy text files does not show any difference.